NPS Historic Preservation & Training Center

-The HPTC completes technical preservation projects on historic structures within the NPS system.
-Interns and apprentices with the HPTC can expect to get hands-on experience and training in preservation trades and building crafts by industry leaders.
-The HPTC is dedicated to training the next generation of federal employees and stresses preservation philosophy alongside specialized trainings in masonry, carpentry, and woodcrafting.
+Historic Preservation Training Center (HPTC) completes technical preservation projects on historic structures within the NPS system.
+Interns and apprentices with HPTC can expect to get hands-on experience and training in preservation trades and building crafts by industry leaders.
+HPTC is dedicated to training the next generation of federal employees and stresses preservation philosophy alongside specialized training in masonry, carpentry, and wood crafting.
 In 2017, Stewards members worked at HPTC sites in 18 national parks, monuments, and battlefields.

 For questions about the HPTC program, please contact: